Categories

 • August 7: Viking 2 Orbiter entered into Mars orbit and started taking detailed images of Mars’s surface.

-• September 3: Viking 2 lander separated from the orbiter and touched down safely about 4,000 miles (6,460 kilometers) from the Viking 1 lander.
+• September 3: The Viking 2 lander separated from the orbiter and touched down safely about 4,000 miles (6,460 kilometers) from the Viking 1 lander.
 Despite finding no clear evidence of life, Viking 2 greatly contributed to our knowledge of Mars.

 1977: $4.002 billion [$20.122 billion]